Find Affordable College Courses

 $14,677 Average Tuition & Fees

 Our 2023 rankings named University of Massachusetts - Boston the best value school in Massachusetts for community organization and advocacy students.
-UMass Boston is a fairly large public school located in the large city of Boston.
+UMass Boston is a large public school located in the large city of Boston.

-In-state tuition fees for undergraduate students at UMass Boston are $14,677 per year.
+The average tuition and fees for an in-state undergraduate at UMass Boston are $14,677 a year.

 $18,000 Average Tuition & Fees